πŸ›‘οΈ Session: 0 photos cleaned 0 metadata fields stripped 0 GPS locations removed

 Zero-Server Policy

-Your photos are processed entirely in your browser using JavaScript.
-No data is uploaded, stored, or transmitted to any server.
+Photos are processed entirely in your browser.
+No data is uploaded, stored, or transmitted anywhere.

 How It Works